medcomdk/dk-medcom-carecommunication/docs/assets/documents/Intro-Technical-Spec-ENG.md

 </figure>
 <br><br>

-## 3 Examples of CareCommunication
+## 3 Examples of a CareCommunication
 In this section, simplified examples of CareCommunication are presented, which includes:
 * <a href="#Fig2">new message</a>
 * <a href="#Fig3">new message with an attachment, episodeOfCare-identifier, and sender and recipient</a>